pombreda/lepl/doc-src/download.rst

   described above will check the failures against the version used and, if all is as expected, display "Looks OK to me!".

+  Also, with easy_install and Python 2.6, a syntax error is printed during install (from a Python 3 print statement in lepl._example.separators).
+You can safely ignore this.

 Supported Versions
 ------------------